 Samira Hayat from my team told her personal story at this year’s TED event at CERN and reported on our research activities in the field of multi-drone systems.

 The autonomous drone system developed by Lakeside Labs and U Klagenfurt is one of «15 novel ideas for 2015» featured by the WIRED magazine.
 Max Biederbeck interviewed Samira Hayat, PhD student in the research team.
 Here are some extracts from this interview translated into English.
 Photos by Gene Glover.
 I learned at the dentist what people think about my work.
-The scene took place during my last visit home in Pakistan.
+The scene took place during my last visit home to Pakistan.
 My father had accompanied me to the doctor’s office, and while I was treated, he began to tell.
 “My daughter does research in Europe,” he told the dentist.
 “At a university in Austria, and she works with drones.”
 When the dentist heard the last word, he played his surprise with a laugh and said, “I hope she does not work for the Bad.”
 Phrases like these accompany my work.
 With my chosen profession, I’ve broken some taboos.
 My friends at home gave me the nickname of “rebel.”
 It really was a daily struggle: A Pakistani woman who is an engineer and researcher at drones; …

 Aerial delivery services using small unmanned aerial vehicles (UAVs) have been proposed by major online retailers, logistics companies, and startups.
 An interdisciplinary project team at the University of Klagenfurt aims at contributing to the architectural setup and decentralized control of such future systems.